bignacio/rustpool/README.md

 # Rustpool

-A Rust create for thread and object pooling.
+A Rust crate for thread and object pooling.

 ## Goals